idy-3/ansible_repo/README.md

 ### Deploy to server

 This deploys your app, largely following the deployment instructions given in the guides linked above.
 It uses the remote user created by the **bootstrap.yml** playbook to talk with the server.
 Again update the roles to meet your specific use case.
+It should not require password for elevated previleges again.

 ```
 # ansible-playbook site.yml